 4. To get a good starting flesh tone wash (like Debbie shows on her DVD) you can mix the Basic Red with a touch of Basic Brown and Basic Black and thin it down into a wash.

 - The Intermediate Purple wash was developed to go with the Precious Little Baby Dust DVDs.
-If you’ve seen them, you’ll understand.
-If not, basically you use a really thinned down, barely visible pinkish-purple wash in between flesh layers and blush layers.
+Basically you use a really thinned down, barely visible pinkish-purple wash in between flesh layers and blush layers.
 Use it just once and see the difference it makes.
-Amazing.

 - I apply all colors with a torn cosmetic sponge, honeycomb sponge or a brush, just like I do with my Genesis paints.